Close

 What should tummy time look like at two months?

-At two months, your baby should be able to do almost one hour of tummy time daily.
+At two months, tummy time with babies should last for longer periods of time, about an hour a day.
 They may also begin to lift their head briefly.

 The picture on the front page: FamVeld/Shutterstock.com